Edit Page

 # The verified token is generated by the enabled token manager

-# see https://restheart.org/docs/security/authentication#token-authentication
+# See https://restheart.org/docs/security/authentication#token-authentication

 tokenBasicAuthMechanism: